zephyrus21/zephyrus21/README.md

 ### Hi there 👋

+I'm Piyush Pandey 20 years of age from Jharsuguda, Odisha, India.
+I'm a student pursuing 2nd year B.Tech degree on Computer Science and Engineering.

-Here are some ideas to get you started:
+Here are somethings about me to get you started:

 - 🔭 I’m currently working on React.js
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything, if I know I will answer if I don't know we will find the answer together.